Contragredient representations and characterizing the local Langlands correspondence

-Associated to each $L$-datum is an L-packet.
+Associated to each L-datum is an L-packet.
 We start by defining relative discrete series L-packets.

 We say $H(\R)$ is {\em relatively compact} if $H(\R)\cap G_d$ is compact, where $G_d$ is the derived group of $G$.
+(It is equivalent to require that all of the roots of $H$ in $G$ be imaginary.)
 Then $G(\R)$ has relative discrete series representations if and only if it has a relatively compact Cartan subgroup.

 Suppose $H(\R)$ is relatively compact.
-Choose a set of positive roots $\Delta^+$ and define the Weyl denominator
+Choose a set of positive roots $\Delta^+$ and define the {\em Weyl denominator}